 Photo: Bernard Spragg, Royal Albatross

-This the fourth year New Zealand’s Department of Conversation has a web cam beside an albatross nest in the colony on Otago Peninsula.
+This the fifth season the Department of Conversation has a webcam beside an albatross nest in the colony on Otago Peninsula.

 Royalcam features highlights and a forum for questions.
 Department of Conservation staff are present daily, monitoring this nest and others found on Taiaroa Head/Pukekura.